Cluster

 Conda stores some cached data inside a hidden directory in your HOME directory (~/.conda/).
 If you install a lot of different packages, the size of this directory will grow, and might hit your quota limit on your home.

-To free up space by deleting unused cached data, you can run the following command, which will show you which data will be deleted, and ask for confirmation:
+To free up space by deleting unused cached data, you can run the following command, which will show you what data will be deleted, and ask for confirmation:

 conda clean --all